btaba/blog/_posts/2018-07-20-no-free-lunch.md

 Does this mean that the scientific method is no better than random search or that cross-validating machine learning algorithms is useless?
 Well, we know in practice that many hypotheses and algorithms actually generalize well for the set of problems $f$ that we face in this universe.
 We can empirically test our hypotheses on unseen experiments (e.g. Einstein's general theory of relativity leading to detection of gravitational waves at [LIGO](https://en.wikipedia.org/wiki/LIGO) or particle physics predicting the existence of the [Higgs Boson](https://en.wikipedia.org/wiki/Higgs_boson) or AB tests for ML).
 Our hypotheses are still falsifiable, but they are useful and incredibly accurate nonetheless!
 So practically speaking, there are many problems $f$ that we don't care about, and we can find hypotheses that work well for the $f$ that we do.

-No Free Lunch still makes you wonder how useful it is to push accuracies ad-infinitum on datasets like [ImageNet](https://en.wikipedia.org/wiki/ImageNet).
-Nevertheless, as seen in [4] features and networks obtained from ImageNet tasks do seem to generalize well to other tasks so ¯\\_(ツ)_/¯.
-Crisis averted! ... practically speaking.

 ## References